 What cover is available when travelling with cancer?

-- Cover for both outbound departure and connection
+- Cover for disability and mobility equipment

 Why Choose Get Going?

-24/7 Emergency assistance team
+24/7 emergency medical assistance team

 Top tips for travelling with cancer